UPPMAX/HPC-python/docs/day3/seaborn/README.md

 :::

-- Load the software module to use `seaborn`
+In a terminal (on your HPC cluster), load the software module to use `seaborn`.

 :::{admonition} Answer: how to load the `seaborn` software module
 :class: dropdown